 In the meantime a temporary library has been set up on Deansgate.

-The City Library facility opens on Monday 28 June in Elliot House.'Exciting time'
+The City Library facility opens on Monday 28 June in Elliot House.

 Built in the 1930s, Central Library has a circular design that has often been compared to The Pantheon in Rome.